We teach Conservation Agriculture and Sustainability in Zimbabwe and around the Planet

 Various factors add more pressure to small scale farmers like the loss of arable land, the world’s growing population and land distribution issues.
 In the past 40 years more than 30% of the world’s arable land has been lost due to soil erosion, climate change, pollution, continual ploughing and heavy fertilization

-“If you spend yourselves in behalf of the hungry
+“If you spend yourselves on behalf of the hungry

 and satisfy the needs of the oppressed,